 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Austin and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Austin rent prices in the chart below.

 When we take a look at the two-bedroom comparison from June to July, Austin experienced a -0.7% decrease for the price of a two-bedroom apartment.
 The rent price for a Austin two-bedroom apartments currently stands at $1,562.0.

 More key findings include:

 7 suburbs are currently priced lower than the city of Austin.

-Rent growth in Austin over the past year has been on the rise.
+Rent growth in Austin over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Austin rent prices appear to be relatively affordable for local residents.

 The price for a Austin one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.